mattou07/iis-builder/README.md

-# iis-builder
+# IIS-Builder

 ## Overview

-Automate your local IIS Development Environment with this script, its designed to build a development IIS site for your project
+Automate your local IIS Development Environment with this script, its designed to build a development IIS site for your project.

 ## How to use

 Place me into the web root of your site and fill in the details about you local IIS site.
+In the iis-config.json

 `{